 This unique local museum is in the former Jones home.
 Inside are period furnishings typical of the early 19th century, the approximate time the home was built.
 Come listen to the antique Sonora Victrola; see the original claw foot bathtub and pull chain water closet.
 Take a peek at the old coal stove from the "Good Old Days" era, and listen to the docent tell of Taylorsville/Bennion history since 1848.
 Check out the Research room, where you may find biographies about your local ancestors.

 For more information, or to schedule a tour, contact:

-The mission of the Taylorsville/Bennion Heritage Center (TBHC) is to tell the story of the settlement of Taylorsville and Bennion.
-Its collections will be used to furnish the Jones Family home/museum, outbuildings and properties owned by the City of Taylorsville (and known as the TBHC) to reflect the cultural, family, and agricultural life of the area beginning with the initial settlement and extending through the 1930's.
-Priority will be given to those items which are of historical significance to our geographic area and/or were owned by the families that settled this area.
-While we appreciate the generosity of the residents of Taylorsville and Bennion, acceptance of objects will be subject to space available for display and/or storage of the item as well as the historic value of the object.
+The mission of the Taylorsville Bennion Heritage Center (TBHC) is to tell the story of the first 100 years of the Taylorsville & Bennion communities (1848 – 1948).
+Its collections will be used throughout the TBHC to reflect the cultural, family, and agricultural life of our area.
+Priority will be given to those items which are of historical significance to our community or were owned by the families that settled this area.
+While we appreciate the generosity of the residents of Taylorsville and Bennion, acceptance of objects will be subject to space available for display and/or storage of the item.
+See full policy here.

 SOUTH VALLEY MUSEUMS

 Click here to download a South Valley Museums Flyer

 SERVICE PROJECTS ARE AVAILABLE

 If you are searching for a service project, volunteer to help at the